KrampusCas9/BJTU_UCKD/README.md

 # BJTU_UCKD
-This repository contains the implementation of Fengming Zhao's undergraduate thesis project on emotion recognition based on uncertainty-aware cross-modal knowledge distillation.
+This repository contains the implementation of undergraduate thesis project on emotion recognition based on uncertainty-aware cross-modal knowledge distillation.